 In the case of a website, it includes all the cost of web and software development, graphic design and content development.
 All of these costs are capitalized, but operational costs, such as hosting cost, ongoing maintenance, and annual domain renewal fees, are expenses incurred.
-Capitalize on these costs associated with the visual impact of the website and its readability.
+Capitalizing on these costs associated with the visual impact of the website and its readability is essential.
 This stage includes the design of the site with backgrounds, fonts, frames and buttons.

 Just as the costs for developing back-end functions are capitalized, these development costs will also be included in the balance sheet and amortized.
 Accounting for website development costs depends on the current stage of site development.
 At the planning stage and once the website is complete, all costs are spent as they are incurred; however, at the website development stage, the guidance is not as clear.
 As the site develops, the costs to develop any application software on the website are capitalized, but other costs are spent.

 Updates and improvements to the website can be capitalized, but only if additional features are added.
 The creation of an entirely new website, or the creation of significant new functionality for that website, will be included in capital expenditures.
 Typically, the cost incurred for creating, designing, developing and programming a website will be treated as a capital asset.
 It's also the time when the company can purchase all the hardware needed to support the website.